 Top 6 Elliptical Cross Trainers for Australians

-In case you're wondering how we came by these top six elliptical cross trainers for Australia, we researched the market and then shortlisted our top picks based on each cross trainer's performance, features, customer reviews, and overall suitability for the Australian fitness landscape.
+In case you're wondering how we came by these top six elliptical cross trainers for Australia, we researched the market.
+Then, we shortlisted our top picks based on each cross-trainer's performance, features, customer reviews, and overall suitability for the Australian fitness landscape.

 1. NordicTrack Commercial 9.9